 - Offering a proposal to hire an assistant for a lead salesperson who has indicated that they might leave due to concerns about their workload.

 - Reducing the established price of a product or service.

 No one wants to have to go back and begin the persuasion process all over again because a stakeholder hasn’t clearly understood the final terms of an agreement or contract.
 Ensure that everyone is on the same page and take the time to follow up to resolve any lingering doubts or questions.
 Here are a few examples:

 - Establishing learning contracts with students in a classroom environment.

-- Designing and distributing customer feedback surveys.
+- Designing, distributing, and reviewing customer feedback surveys.

 - Calling a patient following a medical or dental procedure to check on their recovery status.